 Kasey also serves the Emerald Coast as a realtor for Keller Williams.
 During college, Kasey was a scholar-athlete in basketball at Louisiana State University for two years and at the Master’s College in Santa Clarita, CA, for two years.
 She is extremely talented and has served anywhere from Wells Fargo Financial in San Francisco and Jackson to serving as the director of children’s ministry in South Dakota to a realtor in Florida.
 She has been amazing in all those capacities while never ceasing to be the number one Super Fan for our children in all of their endeavors.

 Abbie spent only one year in Niceville due to military moves but it was quite a senior year as she was selected as the Female Athlete of the Year by Northwest Florida Daily News after leading her cross country team and track team to gold medals in the State Championships for each sport.
 Abbie went on to the University of Florida where she ran for the Gators throughout college on a track scholarship and was on the SEC Academic Honor Roll throughout each year of college.
-She is now in her senior year and is student-teaching along with her athletics/academics.
-Next year, she plans to pursue her Masters of Education through UF while student-teaching in Tampa, Florida.
+She graduated from UF in 2021, and then completed a Masters of Education through UF while student-teaching in Tampa, Florida.
 In 2019, she was selected by the All Sports Association as the Female Collegiate Athlete of the Year and was recognized at the annual fundraising banquet at the Emerald Coast Convention Center.
 She has also received multiple awards at The Letterman Awards for University of Florida Athletes the past few years.
 Her DMR (Distance Medley Relay) Team of which she is the 800-meter leg has medaled in the SEC Championship for the past two years and received a 6th place medal this year at the national NCAA championship this year.
 Abbie now serves on the track and field coaching staff at the world-renowned premier sports boarding school IMG Academy in Bradenton, FL (www.imgacademy.com).
 She is an assistant coach for distance and cross country.
 She also works as an Executive Assistant for the clothing company Yellow The Label (www.yllwthelabel.com).